rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 The source is available on my [GitHub account](https://github.com/rsyncOSX/RsyncSwiftUI).
 If you have any comments or ideas please use [the discussion part for RsyncSwiftUI](https://github.com/rsyncOSX/RsyncSwiftUI/discussions).

-## The alpha version
+## A few screenshots

-**The UI will change as the development continues, but the overall structure of the new version will be like the views below.**

-Below are a few screendumps of the new version.
-The default view when starting the app.
+**The UI will change as the development continues, but the overall structure of the new version will be like the views below.** The default view when starting the app.
 Select a new profile any time and the app reloads the data.

 ![](/images/RsyncOSX/master/swiftui/1.png)